In Him Ministries:

 And Romans 5:1-2 says, “Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.”

-When a Christian stands before God in the final judgment, it is to receive their final reward, not to determine if they are saved or not:
+When a Christian stands before God in the final judgment, it is to receive their final reward, not to determine if they are saved or not.

-• Both Romans 14:10 and 2 Corinthians 5:9-10 speak of the “judgment seat” of Christ.
+Both Romans 14:10 and 2 Corinthians 5:9-10 speak of the “judgment seat” of Christ.
 This is a translation of the Greek word, “bema” which was the tribunal bench in the Roman courtroom where the governor sat while rendering judicial verdicts.
 Metaphorically it refers to the place where the Lord will sit to evaluate believers’ lives for the purpose of giving them eternal rewards.

 Salvation and sin are not in view at this judgment (as that was paid for by Christ on the cross), but only faithfulness in Christian service.
 Selfish works or those done with wrong motives will be burned up (the “wood, hay, and stubble” of 1 Cor.
-3:12).
+3:12-16).
 Works of lasting value to the Lord will survive (the “gold, silver, and precious stones”).
 Rewards, which the Bible calls “crowns” (Rev. 3:11), will be given by the One who is “not unjust; he will not forget your work and the love you have shown him” (Heb.
 6:10).

-Good works have nothing to do with our salvation!
+Our good works have nothing to do with our salvation!

 Galatians 2:16 says, “yet we know that a person is not justified by works of the law but through faith in Jesus Christ, so we also have believed in Christ Jesus, in order to be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified.”